feedyard/bootstrap-terraform/README.md

 Run the spec test again to confirm the changes were successful.

 There are Invoke commands available to assist in the above steps.
 See tasks.py for further information.
 Invoke tasks will be used to complete this bootstrap process.
 At this point the bootstrap network location, efs mount point, and bootstrap host node are created and available.

-Note* unresolved bug: during the provision of this node, the mount command to add the efs mount fails, however the efs volume is available upon reboot.
-This happens whether the efs mount was previous available or during single run to create everything.

-The next step is the secure the docker daemon, initialize the host as a docker swarm, and store the access keys as secrets in the swarm to support the baseline orchestration step.
+The next step is to secure the docker daemon, initialize the host as a docker swarm, and optionally store the access keys as secrets in the swarm to support the baseline orchestration step.

 the Invoke Prep task uses docker-machine to install docker and to secure the daemon with self-signed keys.
 ```bash